ankitajaiwar/SkillSearch/README.md

 4. Once you are in User-Home, click either 'Add Skills' or 'Search People'

-5. 'Add Skills' will redirect you to a page, where you can choose a pre-defined set of skills or choose a custome skill and click 'Submit'
+5. 'Add Skills' will redirect you to a page, where you can choose a pre-defined set of skills(drop-down) or choose a custom skill and click 'Submit'

-6. 'Search People' will redirect you to a page, where you can submit a skill name and get a list of people skilled on that.
+6. 'Search People' will redirect you to a page, where you can select one or more skills and get a list of people matched with the database.

 7. Once you done, you can click logout.
-If you dont logout, your session will be saved and maintained for future logins.
+If you don't logout, your session will be saved and maintained for future logins(no need repetitive logins).